 This moment underscores the problem with trying to use ironic memes with nebulous and shifting meanings for sincere purposes.
 Attempting to use the memes without full context can often spread confusion instead of bringing clarity and purpose.
 And that glum truth points us toward a few larger observations about internet culture as a whole.

-At this point in the meme’s evolution, then, trying to parse the difference between a “Dark Brandon” post used unironically to further the aims of liberals and one used ironically to further the aims of neo-Nazis arguably becomes counterproductive.
-What we’re left with is a meme that’s carried all of this baggage into the mainstream, evolving too fast to be unpacked.
+For a time in the meme’s evolution, then, trying to parse the difference between a “Dark Brandon” post used unironically to further the aims of liberals and one used ironically to further the aims of neo-Nazis arguably felt counterproductive.
+We had a meme that carried all of this baggage into the mainstream, evolving too fast to be unpacked.
+But now it seems, with the Biden campaign’s embrace, that despite the ironic origins, it’s unequivocally a symbol of liberal ideals.

-“Dark Brandon” further reflects the ugly and rarely acknowledged truth that at this point in the life of the internet, countless parts of extremist far-right language and ideas have memed their way into the mainstream.
+That whitewashing of the meme’s original dark origins further reflects the ugly and rarely acknowledged truth that at this point in the life of the internet, countless parts of extremist far-right language and ideas have memed their way into the mainstream.
 This happens organically and easily due to the intersection of the extremist far-right internet with gaming culture, geek culture, and many other cultural crossroads.
 It’s doubtful the average internet user who picks up language like “simp,” “Chads and Beckys,” “cuck,” “normie,” “wrongthink,” or “redpilled” really understands their deeply misogynistic and extremist origins, or cares that much if they do.
+Most of the time, this lack of a watchful attitude, if it serves anyone except the garbage-eating deities of the internet, serves the aims of the trolls and the right wing.
+In this specific instance, however, it seems to have served Biden, and served him well.

 At least “Dark Brandon” provides us with something wild and rare: a template for wielding ironic internet humor in the service of progressive values and ideals, rather than letting internet Nazis direct our cultural language and march us all closer to fascism.
 We may never be able to completely extricate this meme, and others likely to follow in its wake, from the clutches of the far right.
 It’s less clear that weaponizing ironic humor for positivity and wholesome values is even sustainable.
 But by reclaiming “Dark Brandon,” Democrats are at least trying.
 That’s something new and something that’s probably worth celebrating; a win for the internet.
 For now.